Unless you're new to RVing, you know there's debate about if it's OK to park your RV in a semi spot at a 'truck stop'.

-This way we can all enjoy staying overnight in our RVs at a Walmart or at other businesses in the very distant future!
+This way we can all enjoy staying overnight in our RVs at a Walmart or other businesses in the very distant future!

 RV Street Parking

-(Though many of these spots are NOT going to be very desirable to stay in because of the homeless population/the area not being very safe places to stay.)
+(Though many of these spots are NOT going to be very desirable to stay in because of the homeless population/the areas not being very safe places to stay.)